JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/DrawValueFromFile.rst

   - :code:`linear`: Performs a piecewise linear interpolation along the dimension indexed by the specified ObsSpace variable.

-    This method is supported only by the obs function producing a float (not an int or a string).
+    This method is supported only for the obs function producing a float (not an int or a string).
     It can only be used for the final indexing variable, since it does not select slices, but produces the final result (a single value).

   - :code:`bilinear`: Performs a bilinear interpolation along two dimensions indexed by the ObsSpace variables.

-    This method is supported only by the obs function producing a float (not an int or a string).
+    This method is supported only for the obs function producing a float (not an int or a string).
     It can only be used for the final two indexing variables, since it does not select slices, but produces the final result (a single value).

+  - :code:`trilinear`: Performs a trilinear interpolation along three dimensions indexed by the ObsSpace variables.

+    This method is supported only for the obs function producing a float (not an int or a string).
+    The three interpolation variables must also be floats.

+    It is possible to specify log-linear interpolation along each dimension with the option :code:`coordinate transformation: loglinear`.
+For further context see example 5 below.

   * :code:`extrapolation mode`: Chosen behaviour in the case where an extraction step leads to extrapolation.